 Amerigo Reports Senior Management Changes

-Vancouver, British Columbia – December 11, 2019/CNW/ - Amerigo Resources Ltd. ("Amerigo" or the "Company") (TSX: ARG) announces that effective December 6, 2019, Rob Henderson departed the Company and ceased serving as the Company’s President and Chief Executive Officer and Aurora Davidson has been appointed as President and Chief Executive Officer.
+/EIN News/ -- VANCOUVER, British Columbia, Dec.
+11, 2019 (GLOBE NEWSWIRE) -- Amerigo Resources Ltd. ("Amerigo" or the "Company") (TSX: ARG) announces that effective December 6, 2019, Rob Henderson departed the Company and ceased serving as the Company’s President and Chief Executive Officer and Aurora Davidson has been appointed as President and Chief Executive Officer.

 Ms. Davidson is a long-time executive officer of Amerigo, having joined the Company in 2003 as Chief Financial Officer, and having served as Executive Vice President and Chief Financial Officer since 2015.
 Ms. Davidson will continue to act as Chief Financial Officer until her successor is hired.